Yonkokilasi/Nduthi-Gang/README.md

 # nduthi_gang

-An app to track your motorcycle rides
+An app to track your motorcycle rides and keep in touch with the motorcycle community

 ## Getting Started